JuliaCMS/JuliaCMS/README.md

 <h1 align="center">Hello, World! <br> I'm Julia Mourão 🐝</h1>

-- 🌱 I'm a Software Development student, focusing on Back-End using .NET platform and SQL database, but I also enjoy learning about front-end development.
+- 🌱 I'm a Software Development student, focusing on Back-End using .NET ecosystem and SQL database, but I also enjoy learning about front-end development.
 I'm passionate about the possibilities that technology brings, I'm a eternal apprentice and I'm always ready for new challenges.
 - ⚡ I love reading books and watching movies, and I have a dog called Ully 🐶

 ##